GoGoDuck912/Self-Correction-Human-Parsing/README.md

 # Self Correction for Human Parsing

 An out-of-box human parsing representation extracter.
-And 3rd LIP challenge winner solution!
+Also the 3rd LIP challenge winner solution!

 ![lip-visualization](./img/lip-visualization.jpg)

-At this time, we provid the pretrained models on three popular human parsing datasets that achieve the state-of-the-art performance.
+At this time, we provide the trained models on three popular human parsing datasets that achieve the state-of-the-art performance.
 We hope our work could serve as a basic human parsing representation extracter and faciliate your own tasks.

-## ToDO List
+## TODO List

 - [x] Inference code on three popular single person human parsing datasets.
+- [ ] Training code
 - [ ] Inference code on multi-person and video human parsing datasets.

-- [ ] Training code
+Coming Soon!
 Stay tuned!

 ## Requirements